 "I sincerely hope that my contributions will enable the College of Pharmacy to continue to attract quality students to its graduate programs.
 Iowa must compete with institutions such as Michigan, Ohio State, and Wisconsin for outstanding students.
 Those institutions offer research assistantships to beginning students, and now the University of Iowa can also do that."

+Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax adviser.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.

 A charitable bequest is one or two sentences in your will or living trust that leave to the University of Iowa a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.